GabiYuri/trabalhos-de-ouro/Project LMECA/README.markdown

 *	The implementation of the Bowyer-Watson algorithm, which has better complexity compared to flipping edges, was done in an attempt to achieve optimal complexity.

 *	We put significant effort into developing an aesthetically pleasing website.
-We created different pages and canvases to present the content, developed animations, used different colors to facilitate visualization, and more.
+We created different pages and canvases to present the content, developed animations, implemented zoom, used different colors to facilitate visualization, and more.

+*	Pathological cases:

+        - For collinear points: in the case the flipping algorithm deals with collinear points, it will only print this information on the console.
+There is only case indentification in this scenario.
+For the Bowyer-Watson algorithm it will

-*	Pathological cases: We endeavored to make the Bowyer-Watson implementation more robust to handle these cases.
-For collinear points.
-For concyclic points Not knowing the convex hull: We implemented the Graham scan algorithm to find the convex hull for both flipping edges and Bowyer-Watson algorithms.
+        - For concyclic points

+        - Not knowing the convex hull: We implemented the Graham scan algorithm to find the convex hull for both flipping edges and Bowyer-Watson algorithms.